cl4cnam/funcSug/README.md

 # **funcSug**

 This is a new concurrent programming language (in progress, but it already works) loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.
 It adheres to "[structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency)" principles.
+It doesn't use OS threads.

 The goal of the language is to enable a better structure of code, that is, a more natural and more readable structure.